tandraschko/quarkus-myfaces/README.md

 - JSF: Flows
 - JSF: Injection into JSF arftifacts
 - Quarkus: session replication / passivation / clustering
+- some features probably :D

 ## Whats not tested?
-- many features probably :D
+- some features probably :D
 - native images

 ## How to try it?